• Home

 Beth Orton

 Trance-like electronic folk with a captivating voice.
 Check out Central Reservation for the best of the electronic sound.
 If you like that, follow up with Trailer Park and Daybreaker.
 If stripped down folk is more your thing, try the wistful Best Bit EP or the happier Comfort of Strangers.
-(If the link to the official site doesn't work for you, try one of these).

 Susan's Harp Songs